 London is undoubtedly one of the largest and busiest cities in the world.
 Energetic is the way to describe London at night.
 Activities are plentiful, so don't worry.
 As limited as your options may seem, there are actually always plenty of things to see and do in London.

-Immerse yourself in the best of London's nightlife with world-class London theaters, views from the Hampstead Observatory, cool nights in Shoreditch and much more Go on!
+Immerse yourself in the best of London's nightlife with world-class London theaters, views from Hampstead Observatory, cool nights in Shoreditch and much more Go on!

-2. Wine and dine on the Thames
+1. Wine and Dine on the Thames

 Fancy cruising the River Thames with a glass of champagne in hand?
 Enjoy an evening cruise on the Thames, with a four-course meal, jazz and spectacular views.